Lead Data Governance Engineer

 Manchester

-Lead Data Governance Engineer at Canonical.
-Location: Remote in the EMEA region.
-The role focuses on data governance policies, processes, standards, and monitoring in compliance with internal policies and applicable regulatory frameworks (e.g., GDPR, DPA, ISO).
-A successful candidate will develop Python-based tooling to automate the operations of an internal data mesh solution, including data labeling, quality metrics, data access management, and data security best practices.
+We are hiring a Lead Data Governance Engineer with focus on data governance policies, processes, standards, and monitoring in compliance with internal policies and applicable regulatory frameworks, e.g., GDPR, DPA, ISO, etc. A successful candidate will develop Python-based tooling to automate the operations of an internal data mesh solution such as data labeling and quality metrics in a data, access management and data security best practices.

-The Data Governance team in the Commercial Systems unit enables secure and well-governed access to comprehensive data sets from multiple internal and external sources formed into a data mesh.
-The team uses open-source data governance tools such as Trino and Ranger, defines and executes data governance processes, and democratizes data at Canonical.
+The Data Governance team in the Commercial Systems unit has a mission to enable a secure and well-governed access to comprehensive data sets originating at many internal and external data sources formed in a data mesh.
+The team works with well-known open-source data governance tools such as Trino and Ranger, defines and executes data governance processes, and democratizes the data at Canonical.

 Location: This role will be based remotely in the EMEA region.